Hiba-Abdul-Jameel/CICD/README.md

 Edit 1
 Edit 2
 Edit
 Hi from us.
-This is the DevOps Team
+This is the DevOps Team.